Aliases for COPA Gene

 GeneCards Summary for COPA Gene

-COPA (Coatomer Protein Complex, Subunit Alpha) is a Protein Coding gene.
-Diseases associated with COPA include autoimmune interstitial lung, joint, and kidney disease and kidney disease.
-Among its related pathways are Arf1 pathway and Vesicle-mediated transport.
-GO annotations related to this gene include structural molecule activity and hormone activity.
+COPA (Coatomer Protein Complex Subunit Alpha) is a Protein Coding gene.
+Diseases associated with COPA include Autoimmune Interstitial Lung, Joint, And Kidney Disease and Pulmonary Hemosiderosis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and hormone activity.
 An important paralog of this gene is STRN.

 UniProtKB/Swiss-Prot for COPA Gene